beloutsource/manuals/Evolution CMS/Update/README.md

 - Removed the language "Velikoukrov" (Ukranian) from the script updater.

 ## Usage
-Just put the `updater.php` script in the root of the site and run `https://example.com/updater.php` in the browser and follow the instructions.
+Just put the `update.php` script in the root of the site and run `https://example.com/update.php` in the browser and follow the instructions.

 ## Original